youyanggu/covid19_projections/estimating-true-infections-revisited.md

 Because reported cases lag infections by roughly 2 weeks, we must shift the result back by two weeks.
 So the 275,000 true infections from the example above actually took place approximately 14 days before July 22, on July 8.
 While we use a constant lag for simplicity, we understand that the lag could be greater towards the beginning of the pandemic due to the slower average time to detection.

-Finally, we can take the cumulative sum of the daily estimates to arrive at a total estimate.
+To further smooth the data, we take the 7-day moving average of the true new daily infections.
+Finally, we can take the 15-day moving average to arrive at a "currently infected" estimate and the cumulative sum of the daily estimates to arrive at a "total infected" estimate.

+### Confidence Intervals

+To compute the lower and upper bounds of the prevalence ratios, we simply take 50% and 150% of the calculated mean prevalence ratio, respectively.
+We then use the lower and upper bounds to compute the lower and upper bounds of the "newly infected" estimates.
+Finally, we use the lower and upper bounds of the "newly infected" estimates to compute the lower and upper bounds of the "currently infected" and "total infected" estimates.
+We will leave it as an extension to develop a more sophisticated confidence interval.

 [Back to Top](#top)